proleu/helix_binders/README.md

 forced polars did not look great though

-I think in des1 or des2 I allowed polars in the hing-helix interface, but not the hinge-hiknge interface
+I think in des1 or des2 I allowed polars in the hing-helix interface, but not the hinge-hinge interface